Bits & Bots: Interview with Andra Keay, Managing Director Silicon Valley Robotics

 Keay: Silicon Valley Robotics is the industry group for robotics companies and startups.
 What I love most about what I do is seeing startups emerge, making the transition from research to real world.
 I think the most exciting company of the last year is Unbounded Robotics.
 What’s crazy good about this team is that they have gone from idea to product in 9 months and they’ve built an incredibly sophisticated robot, but lowered the price point by a factor of 10.

 Q: Based on issues you have seen in your community, what are some key “lessons learned” from the last 12 months?

 Keay: But you don’t see breakthroughs every day.
-Unbounded were an outlier.
+Unbounded was an outlier.
 They are a very strong team with a lot of experience.
 If you follow the research in robotics, then, it can sometimes seem like change is a long time coming.
-And for a startup this can be very frustrating also, as robotics doesn’t have the rapid development cycle of more purely software oriented industries.
+And for a startup this can be very frustrating also, as robotics doesn’t have the rapid development cycle of more purely software-oriented industries.
 It can be hard to find funding and then your early stage funds need to stretch further.